What happens to blood glucose during cold plunge therapy?

 An epidemic of insulin resistance

-Kristin's findings are consistent with experiences we've heard from other biohackers performing similar experiments, and they raise the question, "If deliberate cold exposure is so good for clearing blood glucose, then why do my levels go UP instead of down?"
+Kristin's findings are consistent with experiences we've heard from other biohackers performing similar experiments, and they raise the question, "If cold plunge therapy is so good for clearing blood glucose, then why do my levels go UP instead of down?"

-Kristin's results are typical of someone who is metabolically healthy, and an experienced cold exposure practitioner.
+Kristin's results are typical of someone who is metabolically healthy, and an experienced cold plunge practitioner.
 Her insulin receptors and islet cells are in balance, and her blood glucose levels are healthy.

-Then, shortly after 11A he enters the ice bath and his blood glucose readings drop immediately.
+Unlike Kristin, Wade does not experience a blood glucose spike.
+Shortly after 11A, as he enters the ice bath, his blood glucose readings drop immediately.
 In fact, they get close to the same level as Kristin's (146 vs 136 mg/dL, respectively).

 Wade's levels drop because he already has elevated blood sugars at the time of his sympathetic activation.
 His liver doesn't need to release glycogen.

-In response to the blood, his insulin receptors open up and flood his shivering muscles and brown fat with the glucose they need to generate heat through cold thermogenesis.
-And now, instead of resulting in a electron logjam at the mitochondria that result in free radical damage, the mitochondria burn the excess glucose as fast as they can to generate heat in an attempt to keep Wade's body warm.
+When a Type 2 diabetic patient can't exercise, or won't exercise, cold plunge will confer many of the same metabolic benefits plus activate brown fat for long-lasting metabolic health.
+In response to the cold, insulin receptors in a Type 2 diabetic open up and flood shivering muscles and brown fat with the glucose they need to generate heat through cold thermogenesis.
+And now, instead of resulting in a electron logjam at the mitochondria that result in free radical damage, the mitochondria burn the excess glucose as fast as they can to generate heat in an attempt to keep the body warm.
+According to Blondin, the rate of carbohydrate metabolism during cold exposure can be three to six times a thermoneutral baseline.

-In effect, the ice bath retrains Wade's metabolism to restore the balance that has long been absent.
+The effect is even more powerful in those with Type 2 diabetes than in lean, metabolically healthy individuals.
+In effect, the ice bath retrains Wade's metabolism to restore the glucose/insulin balance that has long been absent.
 What's more, deliberate cold exposure recruits new brown fat, which are packed with new mitochondria.
 In the process of mitochondria synthesis, error-correction mechanisms of mitochondria DNA reproduction select for only the best copies, improving the quality of Wade's mitochondria overall and potentially reversing the free radical damage that is signaling his insulin receptors to shut down.

 References